false-schemers/wcpl/README.md

 # C and library features not yet supported

 - implicit conversions of arrays to element pointers; explicit `&arr[0]` required
-- taking address of a global scalar var (?)
+- taking address of a global scalar var (for now, `&` works for global arrays/structs/unions only)
 - `{}` initializers for locals
 - `static` variables in function scope
 - structures/unions as parameters
-- fixme: stdout/stderr are not line-buffered and don't autoflush on exit
+- static inline functions in header files

 # C features that won't be supported